folio-org/edge-rtac/README.md

 | `SPRING_SSL_BUNDLE_JKS_WEB_SERVER_KEYSTORE_PATH`     | `NA`              | (Required).
 Set the location of the keystore file in the local file system                  |
 | `SPRING_SSL_BUNDLE_JKS_WEB_SERVER_KEYSTORE_PASSWORD` | `NA`              | (Required).
 Set the password for the keystore                                               |

-### System Properties for TLS configuration for Web Client
+### Env variables for TLS configuration for Web Client
 To configure Transport Layer Security (TLS) for Web clients in the edge module, you can use the following configuration parameters.
 Truststore parameters for configuring Web clients are optional even when ssl_enabled = true.
 If truststore parameters need to be populated, truststore_type, truststore_path and truststore_password are required.